GPII/universal/documentation/PreferencesServer.md

 #### GET /preferences/:token[?view=:view]

-Retrieves the preferences sets for the token (`:token`).
+Retrieves the preference sets for the token (`:token`).
 The optional `view` parameter is to retrieve the preferences in a different view (ontology).
 If no `view` is specified the 'flat' ontology will be defaulted to.

 ##### Example of GET request with no view provided